RenMakara/RenMakara/README.md

 > Backend-focused Fullstack Developer · Phnom Penh, Cambodia 🇰🇭

 I build scalable APIs and microservices with Java & Spring Boot, and craft clean frontends with Next.js and React.
-Currently studying IT at ACLEDA University of Business while shipping real-world systems.
+4th-year IT student at **ACLEDA University of Business**, with Spring Microservices training at **ISTAD**.

 ---